- Our Services

 The relief of poverty of persons living in the above mentioned area.

-CHESS currently has an Executive team consisting of the Chair, the Executive Director and the Treasurer.
-The Executive is the vital link between the trustees and CHESS’s day-to-day operations.
+CHESS currently has an Executive team consisting of the Chair, the Chief Executive Officer. the Operations Manager and the Finance Officer.
+The Chief Executive Officer is the vital link between the Trustees and CHESS’s day-to-day operations.

 Social accounting is about recording the social value of an organisation which provides a framework to plan and manage future developments.
 It’s focus is on proving, improving and accounting for an organisation value to its beneficiaries, and those that are stakeholders to organisation.